 Perhaps the most deadly type of all crashes is a head-on collision.
 There are two factors that come into play making head-on collisions so dangerous: the first is physics and the other is debris.
 We will get more into that with more detail later in the article.

 Head-on collisions are very deadly, but they’re pretty rare.
-In fact, they only account for 2% of annual traffic collisions in Florida.
+In fact, they only account for 2% of annual traffic collisions in Colorado.
 But they account for 10% of all traffic fatalities.
 So, while they occur less frequently, they cause more severe outcomes.

 The Science Behind Head-on Collisions